worksofliam/worksofliam/README.md

 - 🔭 I’m currently working on: database tools
 - 🌱 I’m currently learning: godot
 - 💬 Ask me about: anything VS Code, Node.js or IBM i
-- 📫 How to reach me: Twitter!
+- 📫 How to reach me: LinkedIn or email
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: Floor and flaw sound the same